 Salary and Career Outlook for Education Policy Jobs

 People in professions that focus on education policy know their efforts matter because when they succeed, kids have a better chance at learning and fulfilling their potential.

 Jobs that involve work with education policy are at the local, state, or federal level in government agencies or with lobbying or advocacy groups, private businesses, or nonprofits.
 The degree needed will depend on the job.
-Requirements can vary, ranging from a bachelor’s to a J.D. or Ph.D. degree.
+Requirements can vary, ranging from a bachelor’s to a Juris Doctor (J.D.) or Doctor of Philosophy (Ph.D.).

 Those interested in the field may pursue degrees in education, education administration, public policy, public policy analysis, public policy management, psychology, social science, statistics, or other related areas.

 Salaries can vary greatly depending on the job itself, geographic location, employer, experience, and education level.
 The Bureau of Labor Statistics (BLS) estimates jobs for political scientists (which includes policy analysts) are expected to grow 5% from 2018 to 2028.